Rebecca West Prize for Writing

-We withdraw the current title, and are now discussing a formulation that can best reflect both the challenges of Rebecca West’s work, and the engagements and concerns of contemporary experience.
+We withdrew this title, and now relaunch the competition with the title below to best reflect both the challenges of Rebecca West’s work, and the engagements and concerns of contemporary experience.

 In 2018, entrants were invited to write on the topic of ‘Are Men (still) Beasts? : Rebecca West’s legacy in the time of #metoo’.
 Sophie Hardcastle, a visiting Provosts Scholar at Worcester College, won first prize with her essay Where The Voices Aren’t: moral accountability at the end of the earth, while Amy Holguin, an undergraduate in Archaeology and Anthropology at Hertford College, was the runner-up for her essay Beauty and the Beasts: Rethinking fantastical paradigms that cast women as damsels in distress, in need of being saved from agentless men in a global context.